 The job of Vice President can be as eventful and exciting as you choose to make it.
+You are the motivator!!
 It is challenging and rewarding, but it is also hard work and demanding.
 At the end of the day, it is worth it!
-As the Vice President (VP) you are the President's right hand and sparring partner.
-It means being there to assist in all matters, comment documents, give a second opinion on important decisions, encourage and motivate when times are tough (which inevitable will happen) and congratulate when all the pieces fall into place and victories are won (which luckily also happens).
-Ideally the Direction (President, Vice President, Treasurer and Executive Secretary) and Council will work as a team in good times and in bad.
+As the Vice President (VP) you are the President's right hand and sparring partner-while the President is in charge of external matters, you are in charge of internal matters.
+It means being there to assist in all matters, comment on documents, give an opinion on important decisions, encourage and motivate when times are tough (which will inevitably happen) and congratulate when all the pieces fall into place and victories are won (which luckily also happens).
+Ideally, the Direction (President, Vice President, Treasurer and Executive Secretary) and Council will work as a team in good times and in bad.
 It sounds like a marriage and in a way it is!
-Although it usually only lasts a year:-)
+Although it usually only lasts a year:)

 The Direction (and Council respectively) direct and supervise the work of the Secretariat.
 In brief, the tasks of the Direction are divided so that the President takes care of the external matters, such as professional partners and other student organizations, and being the leader of IFSA.
 The Vice President takes care of the internal issues, the Treasurer cares for all financial matters and the Executive Secretary takes care of matters concerning Secretariat, mail and archives.
+Additionally, the Vice-President works very closely to the Joint-Position.

-The internal issues include regular communication with all IFSA officials, i.e. Council, Regional Representatives etc., and the Secretariat; compiling the quarterly reports with contributions from all officials and assisting all officials in their work, e.g. helping the regional representatives finding organizers for the regional meetings.
+The internal issues include regular communication with all IFSA officials, i.e. Council, Regional Representatives etc., and the Secretariat; compiling the quarterly reports with contributions from all officials and the Joint Position, and assisting all officials in their work, e.g. helping the regional representatives finding organizers for the regional meetings.
 As a member of the Direction you have the shared responsibility for the (IFSA Statutes Article 14):

-- Preparation of the General Assembly and setting up the agenda - Convocation of the General Assembly - > Co-ordination of the activities of IFSA's organs and bodies except those of commissions, if they are not explicitly sub coordinated to the Direction - Prepare IFSA's annual report.
+- Preparation of the General Assembly, overseeing it, and setting up the agenda - Convocation of the General Assembly - Co-ordination of the activities of IFSA's organs and bodies except those of commissions, if they are not explicitly sub coordinated to the Direction - Prepare IFSA's annual report (The Joint Position may help with this). - Preparation and oversight of the mid-annual IFSA meeting, Interim.